-WVU’s Net Price Calculator at financialaid.wvu.edu/net-price-calculator and US Department of Education’s FAFSA4caster at FAFSA4caster.ed.gov can assist in exploring financial aid options and anticipated educational costs.
-These websites provide estimates only; in order to officially apply for financial aid you must file the 2015-16 Free Application for Federal Student Aid after January 1, 2015.
+WVU’s Net Price Calculator at financialaid.wvu.edu/net-price-calculator and US Department of Education’s FAFSA4caster at FAFSA.gov can assist in exploring financial aid options and anticipated educational costs.
+These websites provide estimates only; in order to officially apply for financial aid you must file the 2016-17 Free Application for Federal Student Aid after January 1, 2016.
 Once you are admitted, closely monitor your MIX email account.
 It is the major mode of communication used by WVU.

-Apply for your Federal Student Aid ID at studentaid.ed.gov.
+Apply for your Federal Student Aid ID at fsaid.ed.gov.
 The FSA ID is used to electronically sign the FAFSA on the Web, complete Master Promissory Notes (MPN), Entrance Counseling and the PLUS Request Process for federal educational loans.
-You and your parent(s) must apply for separate FSA IDs.
+Both you and your parent(s) must apply for separate FSA IDs.

 Award notifications are sent first to applicants who filed the FAFSA by the March 1st deadline.
 The award notification will detail how to accept/decline the financial aid offer.

-Monthly payment plans begin.
-You can sign up for the “TuitionPay” payment plan at studentaccounts.wvu.edu/payments/tuitionpay_plan.
+The monthly payment plan option begins.
+You can sign up for the TuitionPay payment plan at studentaccounts.wvu.edu/tuition-payment-plan.

-First-time Direct Loan borrowers complete online Master Promissory Note (MPN) and Entrance Counseling at studentloans.gov
+First-time Direct Loan borrowers must complete the online Master Promissory Note (MPN) and Entrance Counseling at studentloans.gov

-If you accepted Federal Work Study, upload your resume and work availability to MountaineerTRAK, studentemployment.wvu.edu and apply for up to three positions.
-Then, check MIX for interview information.
+If you accepted Federal Work Study, upload your resume and work availability to MountaineerTRAK – studentemployment.wvu.edu – and apply for up to three positions.
+Monitor your MIX email for communications from hiring supervisors.

-Award notifications are mailed by the state higher education agency for students who qualify for West Virginia or Pennsylvania State Grant programs.
+Award notifications are mailed by the state higher education agencies for students who qualify for West Virginia or Pennsylvania State Grant programs.

 Billing and payment information is sent one month before the start of the semester.
-The notification will be sent by the WVU Office of Student Accounts to the student’s MIX email account.
+The notifications will be sent by the WVU Office of Student Accounts to the student’s MIX email account.

-Students who have met all of your financial aid requirements and who have more financial aid than charges for the term will be eligible for a refund at the beginning of the semester.
-Sign up for e-Refund at paymentportal.pnc.com/wvu if you would like your refund deposited directly into a bank account.
+Students who have met all financial aid requirements and have more financial aid than charges for the term will be eligible for a refund at the beginning of the semester.
+Sign up for e-Refund at paymentportal.pnc.com/wvu if you would like your refund deposited directly into your checking account.

-Students who do not remit the minimum payment by this date will lose their seats in their classes as their schedules will be removed on Monday, August 10.
-If students are removed from their classes on Monday, Aug.
-10 a reinstatement fee of $100 will be assessed should they choose to re-register.
-Effective Fall 2015 term, the Office of Student Accounts will no longer offer a “paper bill”, and students are encouraged to look at their accounts on-line (through MIX) to determine their account status.
+Students who do not remit payment by the fall payment deadline will lose their seats in their classes as their schedules will be removed.
+If students are removed from their classes, a reinstatement fee will be assessed should they choose to re-register.
+The Office of Student Accounts no longer offers a “paper bill”, and students are encouraged to review their accounts online (through MIX) to determine their account status.
 For more information, contact Student Accounts at 304-293-4006 or OSA@mail.wvu.edu.